Choosing Diocesan Bishops in the Church of England

 Election by the college of canons of the cathedral

-The Queen now instructs the College of Canons of the cathedral of the vacant see to meet and elect a new bishop.
-She also tells them who to elect, and the College is required by Statute to elect her nominee.
+The King now instructs the College of Canons of the cathedral of the vacant see to meet and elect a new bishop.
+He also tells them who to elect, and the College is required by Statute to elect his nominee.

 Confirmation of the election by or on behalf of the metropolitan of the province; the spiritualities of the see are restored

 A provincial ceremony is then held to confirm the election.
-The bishop-elect becomes the diocesan bishop at this point, even if he is not yet consecrated.
-It is this confirmation of election that commits to him 'the care, government and administration of the Spirituals of the said Bishopric'.
+The bishop-elect becomes the diocesan bishop at this point, even if he or she is not yet consecrated.
+It is this confirmation of election that commits to him or her 'the care, government and administration of the Spirituals of the said Bishopric'.

 III The bishop takes up office

 If the new bishop is not yet in bishop's orders he or she is consecrated shortly after the confirmation of his election.